 In quantum computers, single photon circuits are an essential component.
-The circuit contains a quantum bit or qubit, connected with a resonance circuit.
+The circuit contains a quantum bit or qubit connected with a resonance circuit.
 This resonance circuit restricts photon output at a particular frequency.

-This research is done by scientists from NPL, in collaboration with RIKEN in Japan, the Moscow Institute of Physics and Technology and Royal Holloway, University of London.
+This research is done by scientists from NPL in collaboration with RIKEN in Japan, the Moscow Institute of Physics and Technology and Royal Holloway, University of London.

 For example, in quantum computing, quantum information technology, and in studying the basic reactions between light and matter in quantum circuits.
 The device comes with more than 80% of efficiency.
 This is extremely competitive as compared to other sources.

-Whereas the other end of the transmission line is weakly connected and use as the input port to activate the single photon emission from qubit.
-An input pulse is used to inspire the qubit into a higher energy-state similar to an electron orbiting an atom.
+Whereas the other end of the transmission line is weakly connected and used as the input port to activate the single photon emission from qubit.
+An input pulse is used to inspire the qubit into a higher energy state, similar to an electron orbiting an atom.

 After being inspired, the qubit relaxes instantly and produces a single photon.
 The qubit energy can be tuned so that altering the frequency of the output photons.